-Adiventurous – a name suggested spontaneously by one of my oldest and closest friends, Vai, when we were setting up my Twitter account almost a decade ago.
-Coming from Aditi + adventurous, she said, “This is you”.
+Adiventurous – a name suggested spontaneously by my dear friend, Vai, when we were setting up a social media account over a decade ago.
+Coming from my name Aditi (which means “limitless/unbounded”) + adventurous, she said, “This is you”.

-When I thought of setting up a blog following my first solo trip (at the age of 33) across South America, adiventurous.com was the natural choice, not only to document my adventures while travelling but also for life’s little adventures.
+When I thought of setting up a blog following my first solo trip (at the age of 33) across South America, adiventurous was a natural choice to document my travel adventures.

 I owe the birth of this blog to my former colleague, Chriselle, who very generously spent days and nights setting this up for me.
-Unfortunately, I didn’t do much after the site was up.
+Unfortunately, I didn’t do much after the site was up in 2015.

 I started with the idea of this being a travel blog but I felt so much pressure seeing all the beautiful travel blogs online.
-Everyday I was thinking “Who wants to read my stuff?” or “This is too much work”, “Will I sound like I’m bragging?”, “What difference will it make?”
-All that anxiety, the aim to please a non-existent audience, coupled with laziness led to me abandoning this completely.
+Everyday I was thinking “Who wants to read my stuff?”, “This is too much work”, “Will I sound like I’m bragging?”, “What difference will it make?”
+All that confusion, the aim to please a non-existent audience, coupled with laziness led to me abandoning this completely.

-Born and brought up in Bombay/Mumbai, India, I lived here all my life until I went to college in the US and for my Master’s in Applied Economics to Singapore.
+Born and brought up in Bombay/Mumbai, India, I had lived here all my life until I went to college in the US and then for my Master’s in Applied Economics to Singapore.
 Soon after, I moved back to Bombay and tried my hand at several jobs related to economic research.
-After some freelancing work as a Copy Editor, I eventually ended up at a consulting firm and set up their Communication department.
-While it was far from my Econ degree, somehow the idea of starting something from scratch was exciting.
-After 3.5 years as Head of the Communication team there, I decided to quit in search of something deeper.
+After some freelancing work, I eventually ended up at a consulting firm and set up their Communication department.
+While it was far from my Economics degree, the idea of starting something from scratch was exciting.
+After 3.5 years as the Head of the Communication team there, I decided to quit in search of something more meaningful.